The-Lammert-Lab/tinnitus-reconstruction/experimenter_instructions.md

         > The third experiment seeks to identify the pitch of your tinnitus.
 Two sounds will play back to back and you will be asked to choose which one was closer to the sound of your tinnitus.
 This process will continue until the experimental protocol identifies a match.
 This is a much shorter process than the previous two, so it will be repeated three times.

         > The fourth experiment is different from the previous ones.
-You will hear a series of complex, carefully constructed random noises.
-Beacause they're random, it's not likely that you will hear one that sounds exactly like your tinnitus.
-However, some sounds as a whole might be simliar to your tinnitus or will contain elements or pieces that sound similar your tinnitus.
-We would like you to answer “yes” to sounds that fit either of those descriptions, and “no” otherwise.
+You will hear a series of noisy sounds, about half of which contain an embedded, tinnitus-like sound.
+We would like you to answer "yes" to noises in which you notice an underlying, tinnitus sound or that resemble your tinnitus in any way.
+Otherwise, answer "no".
         After all of the sounds have been completed, you will see a screen with two sliders, a button to play a sound, and a button to save your choice.
 Similar to the first two experiments, you will alternate between playing the sound and adjusting the sliders until the sound that is played is as close to your tinnitus as you can make it.
 Once you are satisfied, click "save choice".
         Finally, you will be asked a few questions to answer on a numerical scale.